-Professor Ebrahim brings more than 27 years of high-profile professional experience to his work at Tulane.
-Among other accomplishments, he is a board-certified health care executive, the president and CEO of Strategic Management Group, and a managing partner of SMG Capital.
-Throughout his career, he has owned 22 businesses, and he draws on his experience in corporate strategy and healthcare to inform his work.
+Dr. Ebrahim brings more than 29 years of high-profile chief executive and professional experience to his work at Tulane.
+Among other accomplishments, he is a board-certified health care executive, the president and CEO of Strategic Management Group, and managing partner of SMG Capital.
+Throughout his career, he has owned 24 businesses, and he draws on his experience in corporate strategy and healthcare to inform his work.

 Professor Ebrahim teaches Corporate and Cooperative Strategy, Global Leadership - European Union, Health Care Strategy, Managing Innovation, Managerial Perspectives, and Practice of Management III: Strategic Consulting.